crsche/ephemerals/README.md

 Configuration is done using the `const` fields in [`main.go`](main.go)
 - **NOTES**:
-  - You must update the `BROWSER_PATH` variable as it is specific to me (but your path should look similar), use the [install guide](https://playwright.dev/docs/intro) to install Playwright.
+  - You must update the `BROWSER_PATH` variable as it is specific to me (but your path should look similar), use `go run github.com/playwright-community/playwright-go/cmd/playwright install` to install Playwright.
   - Additionally, the `SITES_FILE` must be in the following format:
     - ```json
       {"category": ["https://google.com", "https://duckduckgo.com"] }